DavidGriffith/bluebox-avr/README.md

 BSD software repositories.
 You will also need an AVR programming device.
 Ladyada's USBtinyISP is inexpensive, easy to use, and will do the job nicely.

+Typing "make" will show you a list of build targets:
+    This Makefile has no default rule.
+Use one of the following: make hex ........ to build bluebox.hex
+    make program .... to flash fuses and firmware make eeprom ..... to extract EEPROM data from .elf file and program the device with it. make fuse ....... to flash the fuses make flash ...... to flash the firmware (use this on metaboard) make clean ...... to delete objects and hex file